 Monica W. Piano and Vocal Instructor.
 Monica is currently studying for her teaching license in music education at George Mason University.
 Upon completing her undergraduate studies in Music, she started private piano teaching students of all levels and musical backgrounds and has been doing so ever since.
 She has had numerous honors as a pianist, including the opportunity to perform at the Kennedy Center with the National Symphony Orchestra as well as performing at the German Embassy in Washington D.C.
 She has also been a part of choirs at the college level and has been featured as a soloist at their performances featuring Broadway selections.
 She has a passion for teaching music and for seeing her students succeed and enjoy making music at the same time.
 Her musical favorites are Beethoven, Rachmaninoff, and Katy Perry.

-Susan W. Flute, Vocal, Early Childhood and Piano Instructor.
+Susan W. Flute, Vocal, Early Childhood, Piano Instructor and Admin Assistant.
 Susan attended college at Seton Hill in Greensburg, Pennsylvania majoring in Music Education.
 She has been playing the flute, piano and singing since the 2nd grade.
 Susan has been working with youth ages 2-21 for over 25 years.
 Teaching music is her passion.
 She has directed and instructed multiple youth choirs and worked individually with each youth to enhance their musical talent.
 She is the Minister of Music at a local church and plays the piano for worship services.
 Susan has a natural ability to work with children of all ages understanding the needs of each age group.
 Over the years, she has also worked closely with at-risk youth and children with disabilities.
 Music will always be an important part of her life.

 - Individual instruction with proprietary curriculum